Comment on page

 On a MacOS system, Chrome may drop frame rates suddenly when using the H264 encoder.

-On iOS, the H264 encoders can only support 720p30, while the VP8 software encoder on iOS can support 1080p.
-(This recently changed with the iOS ~15; it can now support 1080p30 with H264, but your phone may get very hot, so I am unsure if its actually hardware-accelerated).
+On older versions of iOS, the H264 encoders can sometimes only support 720p30, while the VP8 software encoder on iOS can support 1080p.
+This recently changed with the iOS ~15, so newer iPhones can now support 1080p30 with H264.
+Your iPhone may still get very hot, so I am unsure if its actually hardware-accelerated; newer iPhones will do better than older.
+In the past, iOS devices were limited by how many videos could be encoded using H264, often just three total, so keep that in mind.
+This might have changed with newer iPhones however; untested.

 On the Google Pixel the H264/VP8 encoder will glitch like crazy when used in Portrait mode, however it's glitch free when using the VP9 codec via software encoding.